 No matter how deep it dove and no matter how dark the inside of its belly, no depth or darkness was enough to drown out the sound of Jonah’s prayer.
 ‘I am cast out from thy presence.
 How shall I again look upon thy Holy Temple?’
 (Jonah 2:4), the intractable and waterlogged old man called out from sixty fathoms, and Yahweh heard him and answered him, and Jonah’s relief at being delivered from the whale can hardly have been any greater than the whale’s, at being delivered of Jonah.” (what with all his bellyaching)

 The book of Jonah stands as an important link in the chain of prophecy.
-The three days in the pit of despair, in the belly of the fish, foreshadow the same number of days Jesus was on the cross after his crucifixion and before his resurrection with his being spent “in the heart of the earth” (Matt.
+The three days in the pit of despair, in the belly of the fish, foreshadow the same number of days Jesus was on the cross after his crucifixion and before his resurrection with his being spent “in the heart of the earth” (cf. Matt.
 12:39).
 It gives a glimpse of Christ’s death and resurrection hundreds of years before it happened.
 To identify Jesus’ to this prophet at the lowest point of Jonah’s life is echoed in the book of Hebrews (2:17).
 It says Jesus was made human in every way so that He might become merciful.
 This reference is referred to as the signs of Jonah in the New Testament (c.f.
 Matt.
 16:4, Luke 11:29-30).

 At the risk of being misinterpreted when I say depression, Jonah days seem to end up being selfish days.
 Sometimes those who don’t suffer depression can interpret it as someone being self-absorb.
 If I’m, to be honest, I do not believe we deserve anything, good or bad, in life.
 God doesn’t owe us anything.
 I’m not entitled to anything.
 What I do get is all because of His mercy and grace.
 I can work hard toward something, but in the end, the perfect outcome is not from any of my human efforts.
-I ask myself when life is an uphill battle, one of those two-steps-forward-three-back kind of a day, why am I grumbling?
+I ask myself when life is an uphill battle, one of that two-steps-forward-three-back kind of a day, why am I grumbling?
 Particularly when my necessities are covered, I stop and reflect.
 Once I complained about the difficulty in finding someone to hire to clean my house.
 I could afford to hire these chores out yet; I was still whining about it.
 That is nothing more than entitlement thinking.